Biacco42/scala-jfx-cross-platform/README.md

-A template sbt scala project with cross-platform ready OpenJFX dependecy and minimized JRE composing script.
+A template sbt scala project with cross-platform ready OpenJFX dependency and minimized JRE composing script.